Travel on Point(s)

 Non-Banks

-Credit Karma allows users to see both their Equifax and TransUnion credit scores for free by setting up an account.
+Credit Karma allows users to see both their Equifax and TransUnion credit scores for free by setting up a free account.
 You can also see new credit accounts opened.
-However, Credit Karma shows you your VantageScore, which uses a different formula than FICO score, so this information will differ from your FICO score, which is what banks actually use when deciding whether to accept or reject credit applications.
+However, Credit Karma shows you your VantageScore, which uses a different formula than FICO score.
+This information differs from your FICO score, which is what banks actually use when deciding whether to approve credit card applications.

 Credit.com allows anyone to set up an account to view their Experian credit score every 14 days.